This information is for health professionals and service providers.

 The Sporadic ALS Australia Systems Genomics Consortium (SALSA-SGC) was established in 2015 funded by the MND Research Australia Ice Bucket Challenge Grant.
 The consortium is led by Professor Naomi Wray, from the University of Queensland and Associate Professor Ian Blair, from Macquarie University, NSW.
 SALSA collects consistent clinical data and biological samples across clinics in Australia to underpin future research based on biological samples, including genomics.

 The MiNDAUS Partnership, was established in 2018 with funding from the National Health and Medical Research Council, Australian MND organisations and private donors The MiNDAUS Partnership is constructing a secure online platform with two distinct parts: The MiNDAUS Patient Registry, and the MiNDAUS Clinical Registry.
-During 2021 the MiNDAUS Clinical Registry will replace the Australian Motor Neurone Disease Registry (AMNDR) and will offer linkage to the SALSA genomics project.
+From 2022 the MiNDAUS Clinical Registry has replaced the Australian Motor Neurone Disease Registry (AMNDR) and will offer linkage to the SALSA genomics project.

 Motor Neurone Disease Research Australia is the research arm of MND Australia.
 MNDRA promotes, supports and funds MND research with the greatest chance of making an impact on the future of MND.
 The MND Australia Research Committee reviews grant applications and determines the distribution of funds within set policies, and according to stringent scientific assessment criteria.